Claim: Former Czech president Václav Klaus called the American people a 'confederacy of fools' for electing Barack Obama.

 "The danger to America is not Barack Obama, but a citizenry capable of entrusting a man like him with the Presidency.
 It will be far easier to limit and undo the follies of an Obama presidency than to restore the necessary common sense and good judgment to a depraved electorate willing to have such a man for their president.
 The problem is much deeper and far more serious than Mr. Obama, who is a mere symptom of what ails America .
 Blaming the prince of fools should not blind anyone to the vast confederacy of fools that made him their prince.
 The Republic can survive a Barack Obama, who is, after all, merely a fool.
 It is less likely to survive a multitude of fools, such as those who made him their President."

-Origins: An item circulated in November 2012 supposedly reproduced an article critical of those who voted for Barack Obama in 2008, supposedly published in "the Prague newspaper, Prager Zeitungon."
-That mention appeared to be a misspelled reference to Prager Zeitung ("Prague Newspaper"), a German language weekly newspaper from the Czech Republic which is also circulated
+Origins: This political item recirculated widely online in November 2012 (shortly after the re-election of President Barack Obama) and was presented as a reproduction of a newspaper editorial harshly critical of those who had voted for Obama in 2008, one supposedly published in "the Prague newspaper, Prager Zeitungon."
+That mention appeared to be a misspelled reference to Prager Zeitung ("Prague Newspaper"), a German-language weekly newspaper from the Czech Republic which is also circulated

-However, the version of this item circulated online provided no other contextual information (such as a publication date or headline) to help track down if and when it was actually published in Prager Zeitung.
+The attributions of both publication and author are unverifiable, however.
+The initial version of this item (which was circulated at least as far back as April 2009) provided no contextual information such as a publication date or headline that would facilitate verification of its publication in Prager Zeitung.
 A search of that newspaper's web site at that time pulled up only one article that mentioned Barack Obama, and that article included only an incidental reference about the level of security provided to a U.S. president.
+No one has since documented that this editorial was published in either the print or online version of the Prager Zeitung.

 Urban Legends Reference Pages © 1995-2015 by snopes.com.